Bhumjaithai Party

+Bhumjaithai has a populist platform, since some of the policies were drawn from Thaksin Shinawatra's populist Thai Rak Thai party and its second incarnation, the PPP.
+The party has a strong base in Buriram Province.

 History

 On 15 December 2008, the party endorsed the Democrat Party, forming a six-party coalition government under Prime Minister Abhisit Vejjajiva.
 The party's "de facto" leader and power broker behind joining the Democrat-led coalition is Newin Chidchob.
 Due to his role as an executive of the PPP predecessor party, the Thai Rak Thai party which was dissolved in 2007, he became ineligible to be a party member for five years.
 It is alleged that army commander and co-leader of the 2006 coup, General Anupong Paochinda, coerced the MPs of the Friends of Newin Group faction in the PPP to endorse a Democrat Party-led coalition.
 This secured enough parliamentary votes to allow Abhisit to be elected prime minister.
-Bhumjaithai was the second largest coalition partner in the Abhisit government, supplying the ministers of Transport, Commerce, and Interior (Chaovarat Chanweerakul), and four deputy ministers.
+Bhumjaithai was the second largest coalition partner in the Abhisit government, supplying the ministers of Transport, Commerce, and Interior (Chavarat Charnvirakul), and four deputy ministers.

 For the general election on 3 July 2011, Bhumjaithai forged an alliance with coalition partner Chartthaipattana Party.
 The party aimed at winning as many as 111 seats in the new parliament.
 During the campaign, a main BJT canvasser, Suban Chiraphanwanit, was shot dead.
 Eventually, BJT won 34 of the 500 seats in the House of Representatives, which observers have interpreted as disappointing.
 Subsequently, the party's Matchima-faction, led by Somsak Thepsuthin, tried to join the Pheu-Thai-led coalition government of Prime Minister-designate Yingluck Shinawatra, despite the party's ruling out cooperation with Pheu Thai before the elections.
 The Pheu Thai Party rejected the participation of BJT members.

 On 14 September 2012, Anuthin Charnvirakul was elected the new leader of the Bhumjaithai Party during the party's general assembly to elect a new 11-member executive committee.
-He replaced his father Chaovarat Chanweerakul, who had resigned.
+He replaced his father Chavarat Charnvirakul, who had resigned.
 Also elected were Saksayam Chidchob as the new secretary-general, Nathee Ratchakijprakarn as treasurer, Sora-ath Klinprathum as an executive committee member and party advisory chairman, and Supamas Issarapakdi as party spokeswoman.

-Bhumjaithai has a populist platform, since some of the platform was drawn from Thaksin's populist Thai Rak Thai party, and the People's Power Party.
-The party has a strong base in Buriram Province.
+2025

+On 18 June 2025 the Bhumjaithai Party announced its withdrawal from Thailand's ruling coalition government led by the Pheu Thai Party.
+This decision followed the leak of a phone conversation between Prime Minister Paetongtarn Shinawatra and former Cambodian Prime Minister Hun Sen, which raised concerns about national sovereignty amid ongoing border tensions between Thailand and Cambodia.
+In a statement by the Bhumjaithai party, all party ministers have submitted their resignations to the prime minister, effective 19 June.

+Ideology

+Bhumjaithai Party combines elements of conservatism, populism, and economic liberalism in its policy platform.
+The party's approach to governance is characterized by welfare-oriented developmental policies while maintaining traditional conservative values, particularly regarding the monarchy.